Fractal info

 2. Wrist curls - 25lb, 12 reps, 1 set.
 Reverse wrist curls - 15lb, 12 reps, 1 set.
 On alternate days.

-2. Program at Home - once a week
+2. BEST Program at Home - once a week

 1. Warm-up